-- d.
-How does SmartCoin© differ from "answer supervision?"
-What other features and functions are provided in the SmartCoin® feature? - e.
-Provide an explanation of the interchangeability of SmartCoin© and "answer supervision." - f.
-Explain why the pricing of these two services are not discriminatory to private payphone providers. - BOCs.
-The FCC acknowledges in the Order that section 276 of the Federal Telecommunications Act only gives it authority over the intrastate payphone line rates charged by BOCs. (¶¶ 31-42.)
-At ¶ 42, the FCC "encourage[s] states to apply the new services test to all LECs, thereby extending the pro-competitive regime intended by Congress to apply to the BOCs to other LECs that occupy a similarly dominant position in the provision of payphone lines."
-In Docket No. 97-KAPT-102-GIT, in which we last considered payphone line rates generically, we required all incumbent local exchange companies to file cost studies to support their rates, based on our statutory authority.
-We have not yet established TELRIC or TSLRIC rates for rural local exchange companies.
-We have also not established TELRIC rates for Sprint, although Sprint's Kansas universal service support is based on the TSLRIC methodology.
+d.
+How does SmartCoinO differ from "answer supervision?"
+What other features and functions are provided in the SmartCoinO feature?

+c.
+Provide an explanation of the interchangeability of SmartCoinO and "answer supervision."

+f.
+Explain why the pricing of these two services are not discriminatory to private payphone providers.

+25. Sprint and SIA assert in their responses that FCC 02-25 is applicable only to BOCs.
+The FCC acknowledges in the Order that section 276 of the Federal Telecommunications Act only gives it authority over the intrastate payphone line rates charged by BOCs.
+(M 31-42.)
+At 1 42, the FCC "encourage[s] states to apply the new services test to all LECs, thereby extending the pro-competitive regime intended by Congress to apply to the BOCs to other LECs that occupy a similarly dominant position in the provision of payphone lines."
+In Docket No, 97-KAPT-102-GIT, in which we last considered payphone line rates generically, we required all incumbent local exchange companies to file cost studies to support their rates, based on our statutory authority.
+We have not yet established TELRIC or TSLRIC rates for sprint, although Sprint's Kansas universal service support is based on the TSLRIC methodology.
 At this time we do not direct Sprint or the rural local exchange companies to file a report.
-We may review their payphone line rates at a later time, after first assuring compliance by SWBT with FCC 02-25. - 26.
-All Kansas local exchange companies have approved payphone line tariffs in place and there is no evidence they have not been billing payphone providers in accordance with those tariffs.
+We may review their payphone line rates at a later time, after first assuring compliance by SWBT with FCC 02-25.

+26. All Kansas local exchange companies have approved payphone line tariffs in place and there is no evidence they have not been billing payphone providers in accordance with those tariffs.
 Telephone companies are required to charge the rates set out in their approved tariffs.
 There is no basis for retroactive implementation of new tariffs, if we find the current tariffs must be revised.